elBukkit/MagicPlugin/MIGRATION.md

 I don't think anyone was using locked wands, hopefully not.

+I renamed the bending wands- *TAKE CARE* if you were giving out the "air" "water" "earth" or "fire" wands- those are now the Master wands, not the Student!

 ## Some general notes

 At this point I will try and ensure that migration is generally hassle-free, and plugin updates are